pryley/site-reviews/readme.txt

 = 5.1.0 (2020-10-24) =

 - Fixed database integration with WordPress tables that still use the old MyISAM engine
+- Fixed the submission date of reviews to account for the timezone
 - Improved the plugin migration notice

 = 5.0.3 (2020-10-23) =